Further Reading

 “This is the first comprehensive biography of a major, but neglected, figure of his age.
 John Theophilus Desaguliers made his mark on the eighteenth century in several diverse ways.
 He was an assistant to Sir Isaac Newton and later elucidated the difficult concepts of Newtonian physics in private lectures.
 He was a member of the Royal Society, and was presented with the Society’s highest honour, the Copley Medal, no less than three times.
 He was a pioneering engineer: the water supply of Edinburgh, the ventilation of the Houses of Parliament and the first Westminster Bridge all owed him a debt.
 In a different sphere, Desaguliers became the third Grand Master of the Grand Lodge of the Freemasons which was founded in 1717.
 He is remembered worldwide for his seminal influence during those early days of Freemasonry.
 He also wrote poetry and had an influential circle of patrons, including George I and Frederick, Prince of Wales (whom he initiated as a Mason at a specially convened lodge at Kew).
 This biography, based on original research, describes a charismatic character who was a major figure of his age.”

 “Following the appointment of its first noble Grand Masters in the 1720s and in the wake of its connections to the Enlightenment, Freemasonry rapidly became part of Britain’s national profile and the largest and most influential of its extensive range of clubs and societies.
 The organization did not evolve naturally from the mediaeval guilds and religious orders that pre-dated it but was reconfigured radically by a self-appointed inner core.
 It became a vehicle for the expression and transmission of their political and religious views, and for the Enlightenment concepts they championed.”
 “Through an examination of new and previously unexplored primary documentation, Berman contributes to an understanding of the contemporary political and social culture and explores how freemasonry became a mechanism that promoted the interests of the Hanoverian establishment, connecting elite metropolitan and provincial figures.
 Networks centred on the aristocracy, parliament, professional societies and the magistracy are examined, as are key individuals instrumental in spreading the Masonic message.
-The book concludes that Freemasonry should be recognized not only as the most prominent of the many 18th-century fraternal organizations but also as a significant cultural vector and a component of the social, economic, scientific and political transformation then in progress.”
+The book concludes that Freemasonry should be recognized not only as the most prominent of the many 18th-century fraternal organizations and as a cultural vector and a component of the social, economic, scientific and political transformation in progress.”

 Espionage, Diplomacy & the Lodge unveils Charles Delafaye, one of eighteenth-century Britain’s least known but most influential figures, a senior under-secretary of state, investigating magistrate, anti-Jacobite spymaster and leading freemason.
 Delafaye was a member of the Horn Tavern lodge and at the centre of the state’s inner circle for some two decades.
 He was a key conduit for intelligence from the Secret Department of the Post Office and the cryptographers and code-breakers within its deciphering branch, and central to the measures taken against the supporters of James Stuart, ‘the King over the water’.
 The book offers a unique glimpse into Britain’s secret intelligence service and outlines for the first time the links between Freemasonry, espionage and diplomacy.”